 Normal domestic wiring standards are sufficient for a small clock and watch workshop.
 The biggest safety risk comes from old electrical equipment bought at clock fairs.
-Consider having it checked, and if necessary rewired, by a competent electrician.
+It would be prudent to have it checked, and if necessary rewired, by a qualified electrician.
 Basic domestic electrical safety practices should be observed.